tiny-bow/ribbon-language/binary_format.md

 This document specifies two critical components of the Ribbon compiler architecture:

-1. The **Serializable Module Artifact (SMA)**: The on-disk, cacheable binary format that represents a module's public interface and dependencies.
+1. The **Serializable Module Artifact (SMA)**: The on-disk, cacheable binary format that represents a **whole, fully analyzed module**, including both its public interface and private implementation.
-2. The **Canonical Binary Representation (CBR)**: An in-memory, deterministic data structure derived from a module's public interface, used exclusively for generating a cryptographic hash (`interface_hash`) that uniquely and verifiably identifies that interface.
+2. The **Canonical Binary Representation (CBR)**: An in-memory, deterministic data structure derived *only* from a module's **public interface**, used exclusively for generating a cryptographic hash (`interface_hash`) that uniquely and verifiably identifies that interface for incremental compilation checks.

 These components are the foundation for the compiler's primary goals of **parallel compilation**, **deeply incremental builds**, and the **safe, type-aware hot-reloading system**.